 What is the best mountain bike for bikepacking?
-With sturdy components, wide grippy tires and stable geometry, mountain bikes are ideal for bikepacking.
-With this handy guide that details the top 5 best mountain bikes for bikepacking, we will help you further refine the selection process so that you can more quickly get started on your bikepacking adventures.
+With sturdy components, wide grippy tires, and stable geometry, mountain bikes are ideal for bikepacking.
+This handy guide details the top 5 best mountain bikes for bikepacking, helping you refine the selection process so that you can more quickly get started on your bikepacking adventures.

 Why a mountain bike for bikepacking?